 GO is a general-purpose system programming language which means that you can build a wide variety of application using it.
 It is purely an open-source language developed by Google.
 It is cross-platform, which supports all major operating systems.

-Go source code is compared to a binary executable or library, this results in a very high performance when running Go application.
+Go source code is compared to a binary executable or library, this results in very high performance when running Go application.
 Compilation speed for the Go applications are really fast.
 In a nutshell, Go is an elegant language with a clean and concise specifications that are readable and comprehensive.
-One of the major strengths of Golang is its concurrency, which means multiple process of the Go applications can run at same time.
+One of the major strengths of Golang is its concurrency, which means multiple processes of the Go applications can run at same time.

-Install Go language on CentOS 7
+Install Go on CentOS 7

-As I explained before, it is quite easy to install Go Language in Redhat Based distributions too.
+It is quite easy to install Go Language in Redhat Based distributions too.
 It is available in their base repository packages.
 We can install it by just running this command below:

-[root@localhost ~]# yum install golang
+$ sudo yum install golang

 it will install all required packages for this language.

 You can confirm with the Go version installed.